WTO DS639: Russia vs EU CBAM: Complete Analysis of the First CBAM Dispute

 Other CBAM Objections Raised at the WTO

-India has filed 29 formal objections to EU CBAM at the WTO Committee on Trade and Environment and has threatened to collapse EU-India Free Trade Agreement negotiations over CBAM, but has not filed a formal DS request.
+India has filed 29 formal objections to EU CBAM at the WTO Committee on Trade and Environment and used CBAM as a point of friction during EU-India Free Trade Agreement negotiations.
+The FTA was concluded on January 27, 2026, with the European Commission stating explicitly that it made no commitment to change CBAM obligations or grant India more favourable treatment; the provisional FTA text reportedly includes only a non-discrimination clause ensuring India is not treated worse than any other third country if the EU grants CBAM flexibilities elsewhere.
+India has still not filed a formal WTO DS request.
 India argues CBAM violates the UNFCCC principle of Common But Differentiated Responsibilities (CBDR), which holds that developed countries bear greater decarbonization obligations than developing countries.
 The CBDR argument has no direct standing under GATT but could inform an Article XX proportionality analysis.

 Turkey faces the highest relative CBAM exposure of any non-EU country, with approximately €19 billion in annual CBAM-affected exports representing nearly 8% of Turkey's total export value.
 Turkey's challenge, however, proceeds through bilateral channels rather than the WTO: Turkey argues the 1995 EU-Turkey Customs Union Agreement entitles Turkish exporters to treatment equivalent to domestic EU producers.
 This argument would be adjudicated through bilateral dispute mechanisms or the Court of Justice of the EU, not through WTO DS proceedings.